Discover spectacular hiking trails and scenic coastline in Iceland, a land where the primeval forces of volcanoes and glaciers rule.

 The Icelandic Horse

 Riding is a favorite pastime of many Icelanders, and the Icelandic horse is an ideal breed for novice and experienced riders alike.
 The optional horseback ride takes place at a small horse farm near Fludir.
 The terrain is varied, and there are horses suitable for all levels.
 Your riding guide will ask you about your previous experience before choosing your horse.
 Helmets are provided and boots with a low, square heel are required (your hiking boots should suffice).
-Please discuss this with your guide early in the trip if you’d like to take part in this activity (at additional expense).
+Please discuss this with your guide on Day 1 if you’d like to take part in this activity (at additional expense).

 The Glacier Walk

 A half-day glacier walk is included, weather permitting.
 All necessary equipment is provided, including crampons and ice axes.
 Boots are available for rental although your hiking boots should suffice.
 The Icelandic mountain guides we will hike with are experienced mountaineers with a great deal of knowledge about glaciers and safety procedures.
 After being fitted with gear and a safety briefing, we head onto the ice itself for a unique perspective on the importance and beauty of glaciers.
 If the weather makes this adventure unsafe, a traditional hike will be offered instead.